 Vietnam has plenty of potential when it comes to outdoor adventure destinations.
 Beyond the ability to go mountain trekking on the holiday in Vietnam in the north of the country, travellers can also experience kite surfing, sea kayaking, canyoning, rock climbing and other fun activities.
 Mui Ne in southeast Vietnam is perfect for surfing, while Da Lat is great for all-round adventure sports, and an activity like mountain biking is possible in most regions of the country.

-Here are a few of the most popular destinations for outdoor adventures:
+Here are a few of the most popular destinations for outdoor adventures in Vietnam:

 The most popular destination for the trekking adventure on the tours in Vietnam is Sapa and its mountainous region in the northwest of the country.
 Sapa gives a perfect base for the experienced hikers wishing to climb Fan Si Pan which is the country’s highest peak and quite challenging.
 Other destinations for a hike include the national parks like Yok Don, Cat Tien, Bach Ma, Cuc Phuong and Cat Ba, as well as regions of the central highlands like Da Lat and Kon Tum.